Manage velocity and capacity

-Velocity is the expected amount of work to complete during a specified period.
-You measure velocity in total story points.
+Velocity is the expected amount of work to complete during a sprint.
+You measure velocity in story points.

 Velocity is an over-time calculation.
 This means that you calculate the velocity for your team by looking at completion over time.
-If a team increases the amount of work finished, then the velocity increases.
-Likewise, if the amount of work finished decreases, the velocity goes down.
+If a team increases the amount of work finished over the course of the sprint, then the velocity increases.
+Likewise, if the amount of work finished decreases, the velocity drops.

 Capacity is the actual amount of available time for work during a specified period.
 You measure capacity for a team in story points.
 You measure capacity for an individual team member in hours.

 Capacity is a calculation based on a specific, finite period.
 Capacity is a dynamic measure according to manpower and availability changes.